NimaHaji/Employees/README.md

-this project it's for train but if yo want train too enjoy :)
+this project it's for practice but if yo want practice too enjoy :)💚